jchristn/WatsonORM/README.md

 For a sample app exercising this library, refer to the ```Test``` project contained within the solution.

-## New in v1.1.0
+## New in v1.1.1

-- Minor refactor, split into multiple projects
+- Minor refactor, better support for nullable types (i.e. int?, decimal?, etc)

 ## Simple Example